 Explore the world at Bagshaw Museum!
 A Victorian former mill owner's house set in 36 acres of parkland and ancient woodland, the museum displays a wide range of unusual and exciting collections from around the globe.

-Eureka!
 Opened in 1829, the Rotunda Museum is one of the world’s first purpose-built museums and was built to a design suggested by William ‘Strata’ Smith, known as the father of English Geology.
-The interior, with its fascinating Georgian gallery, features a frieze showing the geology of the local coastline designed by Smith’s nephew, John Phillips
+The interior, with its fascinating Georgian gallery.

 The rooms at the Museum include both historic room settings and gallery displays of artworks spanning the centuries.
-We are also delighted to host ‘A Family of Artists’ exhibition with the De Morgan Foundation, featuring paintings by Evelyn De Morgan and ceramics by her husband William De Morgan.
+We are also delighted to host ‘A Family of Artists’ exhibition with the De Morgan Foundation.

 The Museum is in an historic building on the harbourside, Walker's House.
 In 1746 James Cook, then aged seventeen, came here to be apprenticed to Captain John Walker.
 A beautiful 17th century house, this is the sole surviving building which can with certainty be connected to Cook.